Dmgvol/UE_Modding/IntermediateModding/CookingContent.md

 Follow the packaging process in the UE5 section as it's the same procedure.<br>
 And once you're done with assigning to chunk:
 File -> Package Project -> Windows

+> [!IMPORTANT]
+> UE4's process is identical with UE5 in terms of cooking using chunks.

 <hr>